English

 • Explicit teaching of writing

-• Writing skills including a knowledge of sentence level writing, genre, punctuation and grammar, are enhanced through the use of the VCOP program
+• Writing skills include a knowledge of sentence level writing, genre, punctuation, grammar, paragraph construction following the Single Paragraph Outline (SPO) model

 • Handwriting